kevingbb/ukth-appinn-containerapps-orderapi/README.md

 * **Duration:** 30 minutes

 # Scenario
 As a retailer, you want your customers to place online orders, while providing them the best online experience.
 This includes an API to receive orders that is able to scale out and in based on demand.
-You want to asyncronously store and process the orders using a queing mechanism that also needs to be auto-scaled.
+You want to asynchronously store and process the orders using a queing mechanism that also needs to be auto-scaled.
 With a microservices architecture, Container Apps offer a simple experience that allows your developers focus on the services, and not infrastructure.

 In this sample you will see how to:
 1. Deploy the solution and configuration through IaaC, no need to understand Kubernetes